wyang342/news-site-I/README.md

   value: "nyregion"
 }

 When transforming/mapping the nav item objects in this.props.navItems into an array of `<a>` tags, you'll want to use the label property (displayed in the example above) as the text that appears on screen.
-At the same time, you will want to attach an event handler to each `<a>`'s onClick event.  onClick should call this.props.handleNavItemClick, and pass the 'value' property from the nav item object.
+At the same time, you will want to attach an event handler to each `<a>`'s onClick event.  onClick should call this.props.handleNavClick, and pass the 'value' property from the nav item object.